Boybuloq: Naming

-After the rain a small stream, a rarity in otherwise very arid mountain, flows from the cave entrance and it gave the cave a name.
-It is a composition of two words: boy buloq, which translates to rich spring in Uzbek language and the language of the people from the nearest village, the Tajiki.
+After a period of rain—a rarity in an otherwise very arid mountain climate—a small stream began flowing from the cave's entrance.
+This phenomenon was referred to as boybuloq, a fusion of the words boy and buloq, meaning "rich spring" in the Uzbek language as well as in Tajik.

-Early History
+Early history

 The cave was known to local people since ancient times, because from its entrance a stream of water flows down the slope of the otherwise very arid mountain landscape.
 In the winter the village Dehibolo at an elevation of 1750 m, its name translates to "the highest village", is cut off by the snow, and later in the summer the few springs, which provide water to residents, can dry up.
-In April 1971 Mustafo Zokirovič Holmominov (born 1917), a farmer from Dehibolo departed on a 4-hour trek to the cave (6 km) with his son Hudojberdy (born 1957) on two donkeys.
+In May 1970 Mustafo Zokirovič Holmominov (born 1917), a farmer from Dehibolo departed on a 4-hour trek to the cave (8 km) with his son Hudojberdi (born 1955) on three donkeys.
 The cave was known to him, he visited it several times before.
 The two reached the cave and Mustafo went into the cave to pray.
 After a crawl of about one hour, he reached the point close to the first shaft, where his kerosene lamp went out.
 In the darkness he missed the direction towards the entrance, and fell to his death into the abyss.
-Hudojberdy waited at the entrance for two days when the villagers from Dehibolo came and returned him home by force.
+Hudojberdi waited at the entrance for two days when the villagers from Dehibolo came and returned him home by force.

 Young men from Dehibolo tried to find Mustafo in the cave on several occasions that summer and in the following years but to no avail.
 His remains were only discovered in 1985, during the first speleological exploration of the cave.